Opioid Epidemic: Addiction Statistics

 *If someone is sleeping or unconscious, move them into the recovery position.

-Illustration of someone in the Recovery Position on NCDAS
+Illustration of someone in the Recovery Position

 Recovery Position